kubeflow/pipelines/backend/src/apiserver/visualization/README.md

 ## How to create predefined visualizations

-1. Determine what the new visualization will be.
-    * When determining if a visualization should become a predefined visualization, consider the following:
+1. Determine if the visualization should become a predefined visualization, consider the following:
     * How often will it be used?
-            * The frequency of which a visualization is used is a major factor for a predefined visualization.
-The more a visualization is used, the more likely it should be a predefine visualization.
+        * Frequently used visualizations are a good candidate for predefine visualization.
     * How complex is it?
         * The complexity of a visualization can reduce its usability.
 Predefined visualizations are intended to be powerful and simple.
 Visualizations that require extensive or complex variables are not good candidates for predefined visualizations.
 2. Fork the Kubeflow Pipelines repository.
-3. Add a new type for the visualization within the [visualization.proto](https://github.com/kubeflow/pipelines/blob/master/backend/api/visualization.proto#L78) file that is within the `backend/api` directory.
+3. Add a new type for the visualization within the [visualization.proto](https://github.com/kubeflow/pipelines/blob/master/backend/api/visualization.proto#L78) file in the `backend/api` directory.
     * The name of the visualization should be in screaming snake case (that is `VISUALIZATION_NAME`).
 4. Run [`./generate_api.sh`](https://github.com/kubeflow/pipelines/blob/master/backend/api/generate_api.sh)